rsmets/personal-site/src/content/blog/techincal-team-velocity.md

 ### Ticketing Systems and Project Management

 I have spent the majority of my career in startup environments where developer velocity is paramount.
-Through my experience contributing source code and leading engineering teams, I have gained appreciation for many practices that I initially found overbearing when trying to write and ship software.
+Through my experience contributing source code and leading engineering teams, I have gained appreciation for many practices that I initially found overbearing when trying to write and ship software professionally.
 These practices include:

 - Authoring RFCs (Request for Comments)
 - Code reviews